mxjp/gluon/docs/reference/views/index.md

 	});
 	```

-Most of the view implementations provided by gluon are returned from component functions like in the example below:
+Most of the view implementations provided by rvx are returned from component functions like in the example below:

 === "JSX"
 	```jsx